ishasinghtandon/ishasinghtandon/README.md

 ##  🙋‍♂️ About me:
 Hello!
-I'm Isha, a Pre-Final year Information Technology student, a Data Analyst and Scientist who loves to explore.
+I'm Isha, a Final year Information Technology student, a Data Analyst and Scientist who loves to explore.
 I usually work on **Data Analysing**, **Web Development**, **C** , **Python** and **C++**.

 ##  👨‍💻 Experience